You can customize your course's land acknowledgment for free. Read more about how to customize and what options are available.

 Option 2: the Calgary Foundation learning moment

-In lieu of a land acknowledgment, you may choose instead to feature a learning moment about land acknowledgment.
+In lieu of a land acknowledgment, you may choose instead to feature a video learning moment about land acknowledgment.
 We suggest this option if your organization is in the process of drafting a land acknowledgment or expects to create one in the future.

 Watch the video below.